Completing a heating system flush

 - Dirty water emerging when radiators are bled

-Furthermore, we’d also suggest the use of a power flush on the entire central heating system whenever a new boiler is fitted.
-As a general guideline, a heating system flush should occur every five or six years to maintain your boiler in premium shape.
+Furthermore, we’d also suggest the system needs a powerflush whenever you have a new boiler installed.
+As a general guideline, a heating system flush should occur every five or six years to maintain your boiler in premium shape for a long time.

-Variables at play regarding how long a power flush will take include the size of your property and your central heating system.
+Just how long a power flush will take can hinder on a range of factors, depending on the size of your property and your central heating system to name a couple.
 Power flushes will generally be completed quicker in combi boilers and sealed heating systems, as expansion pipes and the cold feed don’t require capping off.

 Typically, a thorough heating system flush will take about half the working day to complete.
 For a three-bedroom home with a vented heating system, expect a five-hour power flush.